MrFuguDataScience/Webscraping/README.md

 # Webscraping:
 with `Beautiful Soup with Regex`

-This exercise was used to find what countries voted: for/against/abstained for any given Resolution
+This exercise was used to find what countries voted: f`or/against/abstained for any given Resolution` from the United Nations
 ------------------------------------------------------------------------------

 # `with Mr Fugu Data Science`